HFahlstedt/AdventOfCode2016/README.md

 # AdventOfCode2016
-Solutions of Advent of Code 2016, http://adventofcode.com/2016, in Erlang
+Solutions for Advent of Code 2016, http://adventofcode.com/2016, in Erlang